 La Perla del Sur offers the historical charm of a colonial city, combined with museums, street art, good food, and great beaches.

 If you’re planning a trip to Ponce, here are some of my favorite fun ideas for what to do in Ponce.
+If you need a hotel, see my guide to where to stay in Ponce.

 Table of Contents